AlCalzone/node-coap-client/README.md

 The CoAP client provides the following public methods:

 * `setSecurityParams` provides the security parameters for a hostname.
 This has to be called **before** any connection attempts are made.
+* `setCompatOptions` provides the compatibility options for a hostname.
+This has to be called **before** any connection attempts are made.
 * `tryToConnect` allows checking if a given resource is available.
 This also establishes a connection if possible, so the following requests are sped up.
 * `request` fires off a one-time request to a given resource and returns the response.
 * `observe` subscribes to a resource to be notified on all updates.